How to Measure Brushless Motor and Propeller Efficiency

 - Having all safety measures in place to protect the people in the same room

 - Configuring your dynamometer to automatically cutoff the system should any parameter exceed its safe limit.

 A simple but effective test consists of ramping up the throttle in small steps, and recording a sample after every step.
 Before taking the sample at each step, allow the system to stabilize for few seconds.

 In the video above, we manually varied the throttle from 0 to 100% in 10 steps.
 This procedure could also have been performed using the RCbenchmark’s automatic test or scripting feature, which we will cover in another tutorial.

 The results obtained are shown in this CSV file.

 How to Use the Efficiency Results

 You can summarize a lot of data points using any plotting software.
 Below is an example obtained using the CSV file linked above.

 You can than compare this plot with other plots generated using the same method.
 Try comparing two plots with identical parameters but one element changed, for example, switching propellers.

-Stay tuned for more tutorials on how to analyze and interpret the results, allowing you to make smart design decisions for your designs.
+Stay tuned for more tutorials on how to analyze and interpret the results, allowing you to make smart design decisions for your projects.